schatekar/blog/_posts/2017-12-25-random-thoughts-on-load-testing-transaction-mix.md

 layout: post
 title: Random thoughts on load testing - Transaction Mix
 excerpt: Transaction mix let's you mimic how the real users will use different features of your website.
 A right transaction mix let's us project the right website performance with the right server capacity needed.
+tweet: Next time you run a load test, make sure you use the right transaction mix
 published: true
 ---